pmean/build-website/text/99/ttest-99.md

 ****[StATS]:** T-test (created 1999-04-18)**

 *Dear Professor Mean, How do you analyze a t-test.
 I have a t-test value, and I know that I have to compare it to a t-distribution.
-I\'m not sure how to do that.*
+I'm not sure how to do that.*

 A t-test covers a wide range of tests.
 It appears when you are **testing